-A fresh from the oven, pull-apart cinnamon roll loaf doesn’t last long around here, and is much easier to make than I thought it would be.
+A fresh from the oven, pull-apart cinnamon roll bread loaf doesn’t last long at our house, and is much easier to make than I thought it would be.
 It’s delicious toasted with some butter and honey, or made into French toast on a weekend morning.
 Hope you enjoy it as much as we did!

 This is part of our 1,000 Food Experiments to create sustainable meals for our family and hopefully yours.

 Ingredients ($6 total)

 1 tsp + 5 tbsp brown sugar – $1.35